janjagusch/meetup-client/README.md

 ## Getting Started

-**Note**: meetup-client curently only supports OAuth 2 authentification with server flow without user credentials.
+**Note**: meetup-client only supports OAuth 2 authentification with server flow without user credentials.
+To create an access token, follow the instructions [here](https://www.meetup.com/meetup_api/auth/#oauth2).

-Before you can use the client, you need to either [register](https://secure.meetup.com/meetup_api/oauth_consumers/create/) a new OAuth consumer or add a redirect_uri to your existing consumer by clicking the edit link next to you consumer's [listing](https://secure.meetup.com/meetup_api/oauth_consumers/) ([more information](https://www.meetup.com/meetup_api/auth/#oauth2)).

 Next, you can create a `MeetupClient` instance as follows: